 Ask healthcare providers about directions for eating and drinking.

 The day of the procedure:

-- Caregivers may put an IV tube into your child's vein.
+- Healthcare providers may put an IV tube into your child's vein.
 A vein in the arm is usually chosen.
 Your child may be given liquids and medicine through the IV.

 WHAT WILL HAPPEN:

 What will happen: